stripoinc/stripo-plugin-samples/extensions/docs/README.md

 }
 ```

-#### UiElementTagRegistry Class and Methods
+#### UIElementTagRegistry Class and Methods

-The `UiElementTagRegistry` abstract class provides the foundation for mapping custom HTML tags to UI elements.
+The `UIElementTagRegistry` abstract class provides the foundation for mapping custom HTML tags to UI elements.
 Here's an overview of its methods:

 | Method                                  | Description                                                                                                                                    |
 |-----------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------|